 Law Firm Program

-EDLC’s original and largest program is enlisting top U.S. and European lawyers and law firms to protect the human rights of individuals and communities in developing countries who are fighting against harm to their environment.
+EDLC enlists top lawyers and law firms around the world to protect the human rights of people in developing countries who are fighting against harm to their environment.
 EDLC’s cases involve important issues, often with global implications.
 Many of the cases employ highly innovative legal strategies that represent legal “firsts.”
-The clients are frequently world famous, and not only are the lawyers among the best in the world, but their firms’ commitments of resources on a pro bono basis are unprecedented.
+The clients are frequently world-famous, and not only are the lawyers among the best in the world, but their firms’ commitments of resources on a pro bono basis are unprecedented.
 Several senior partners at the firms have told EDLC that the cases they have worked on have been among the most meaningful of their entire careers.

 How it works

 EDLC identifies appropriate cases, screening the cases from a lawyer’s perspective.
 EDLC then enlists lawyers to perform the work, and assists them in deciding on strategies to be used in the case.
 The lawyers perform the work in close consultation with the client, and with EDLC available on an as-needed basis to provide advice, act as a liaison, and help obtain additional forms of support.